What is an Apprenticeship?

 For more information about the Apprenticeships listed above please contact our membership team: email firstname.lastname@example.org or call 01234 845777.

-What is the difference between the traditional CILEx route, the Advanced Apprenticeship in Legal Services and Trailblazer Apprenticeships?
+What is the difference between the traditional CILEx route and the Advanced Apprenticeship in Legal Services or Paralegal and Chartered Legal Executive Trailblazer Apprenticeships?

-CILEx’s traditional professional qualifications (at levels 3 and 6) qualify learners to become Chartered Legal Executives.
-These qualifications are usually undertaken by individuals already working in a role in a legal office who want to become a CILEx Lawyer or just develop their understanding of the law and the way in which it is practised.
+CILEx’s Professional qualifications (at levels 3 and 6) qualify learners to become Chartered Legal Executives.
+These qualifications are usually undertaken by individuals already working in a legal environment who either want to become a Chartered Legal Executive Lawyer or just develop their understanding of the law and the way in which it is practised.

 In addition an apprentice will not pay for the study programme or any costs associated with an Apprenticeship.
 These are instead covered by their employer and the government, although many employers will also contribute to or cover the costs of studying towards CILEx levels 3 and 6 professional qualifications for their existing employees.